baethon/udbajs/packages/cli/README.md

 cliApp.call('hello --who=Jon')
 ```

-Please mind that the runtime setup example is simplified.
+Please mind that the example is simplified.
 The app should wait for the `load()` method to finish.

 ## Acknowledgements